georgelivas/8queens/README.md

 ---

-1. To generate the 92 solutions I used a [backtracking](#Backtracking) recursive algorithm
+1. To generate the 92 solutions I used the following [backtracking](#Backtracking) recursive algorithm
     ```java
     private static void backtrack(int[] q, int pos) {
         if (pos == q.length) {